 Welcome to the Child Nutrition Department

-The National School Lunch and Breakfast Program at Midway ISD is planned and managed by ARAMARK Food Services.
+The National School Lunch and Breakfast Program at Midway ISD is planned and managed by Aramark.
 We take pride in providing Midway students with well-balanced, nutritious meals.

-In compliance with the National School Lunch Program, applications for free and reduced-priced meals are available in the front office of each school.
+In compliance with the National School Lunch Program, applications for free and reduced-priced meals are available in the front office of each school or online.
 Please follow the application directions carefully so your application can be processed quickly.
 If you have more than one child attending MISD schools, combine their names on one application form.

-If you received free/reduced-priced meals last year, your children will continue to receive meal benefits the first 30 days of school (October 8, 2013).
+If you received free/reduced-priced meals last year, your children will continue to receive meal benefits the first 30 days of school, until October 2, 2017.
 During that time, a new application must be completed for free/reduced meals to continue.